pratik111hs/Bank-Loan-Analysis/README.md

 # Bank Loan Data Analysis: Unveiling Trends and Insights( SQL Project )

 This project delves into a bank loan data set to gain valuable insights into loan application trends, performance, and borrower characteristics.
-It explores various aspects, including:
+It includes SQL QUERY + WORD Document For To record Query and its result + Excel Dynamic Dashboard For more clear Visual Representation, It explores various aspects, including:

 Overall Loan Activity: